APPFL/APPFL/docs/users/communicator.rst

 MPI can be used for simulating federated learning on a single machine or a cluster of machines.
 It is composed of two parts:

-- MPI Server Communicator (``appfl.communicator.mpi.MPIServerCommunicator``) which starts a server to listen to incoming requests from clients for various tasks.
+- MPI Server Communicator (``appfl.comm.mpi.MPIServerCommunicator``) which starts a server to listen to incoming requests from clients for various tasks.
-- MPI Client Communicator (``appfl.communicator.mpi.MPIClientCommunicator``) which sends requests to the server for various tasks.
+- MPI Client Communicator (``appfl.comm.mpi.MPIClientCommunicator``) which sends requests to the server for various tasks.

 MPI Server Communicator
 ~~~~~~~~~~~~~~~~~~~~~~~~